intelowlproject/GreedyBear/README.md

 docker-compose -p greedybear down
 ```
 Note that GreedyBear *needs* a running instance of ElasticSearch of a TPoT to function.
-If you don't have one, you can make the following changes to make GreeyBear spin up it's own ElasticSearch and Kibana instances
+If you don't have one, you can make the following changes to make GreeyBear spin up its own ElasticSearch and Kibana instances
 (...Care!
 This option would require enough RAM to run the additional containers.
 Suggested is >=16GB):

 1) In ```docker/env_file```, set the variable ```ELASTIC_ENDPOINT``` to ```http://elasticsearch:9200```.